- Home

 Page 39

-Kicking up the loose shingle Napier side-car enthusiasts Gordon Skilton and Ray Larsen, Napier, are frozen by the high speed of the camera as they trapeze on at corner during the hill climb events at Bay View recently.
+Kicking up the loose shingle Napier side-car enthusiasts Gordon Skilton and Ray Larsen, Napier, are frozen by the high speed of the camera as they trapeze on a corner during the hill climb events at Bay View recently.

 QUALITY FIRST with VICTOR PAINTS